 But, what happens when the electoral card gets damaged?
 To know whether you can get a fresh one, read on.

-Getting a Fresh Electoral Card
+Getting a Fresh Voter Identity Card

 Electoral cards are essential not only for exercising one’s voting rights but also opening bank accounts, gas connections, or mobile phone connections.
 If your present card is damaged – say, printed data is effaced or lost — you must take proper precautions to ensure your card is not misused and you can use you card in future as well.